Last updated: 24 April 2020

 Where amounts are expressed in a currency other than Australian dollars, section 25 of the Regulation also applies.

-Under section 14 of the Regulation, consideration is taken to mean consideration in any form (including consideration that is ‘in kind’), as well as any Goods and Services Tax (GST) or any equivalent tax payable under a law of a foreign country or a part of a foreign country and any consideration that is contingent on the occurrence or non-occurrence of a particular event.
+Under section 14 of the Regulation, consideration is taken to mean consideration in any form (including consideration that is ‘in kind’), as well as any Goods and Services Tax (GST) or any equivalent tax payable under a law of a foreign country or region, or a part of a foreign country or region, and any consideration that is contingent on the occurrence or non-occurrence of a particular event.

 Generally consideration is the value set out in the agreement relating to the action (so long as the parties to the agreement are dealing at arm’s length).